 Dreaming of living off-the-grid and realizing the dream of building your own tiny house?
 Here’s everything you need to know about building an off-the-grid tiny house quickly and affordably!

-Beginning in Winter of 2013, my husband Brian and I began the process of building an off the grid tiny house on our homestead, from scratch.
+Beginning in Winter of 2013, my husband Brian and I began the process of building an off the grid tiny house on our homestead in Northeast Missouri, from scratch.

 While the infrastructure creation process is far from over (we still are living without running water), I wanted to put all of our posts about building a tiny house in one place, so anyone interested in small-scale construction could follow our process from beginning to end.